 If you’ve ever asked yourself the question: “Is IBAN the same as SWIFT?”, this article was created just for you.
 SWIFT/BIC, IBAN, routing number, bank account number… What are all those and how to differentiate them?
 What codes are required exactly to make cross-border transactions?
-In this blog post, we’re shedding the light on all the above confusing terms and explain what information you need to order international transfers.
+In this blog post, Genome is shedding the light on all the above confusing terms and explain what information you need to order international transfers.

 What’s an IBAN?